High school students on Budget 2018: Confident about job prospects, but concerned with environment, education and income inequality

 Some of this year’s notable results include that students believe that making education more affordable and accessible is key to their future success and overall economic well-being.
 The top issues they believe the government should focus on are healthcare, post-secondary education, the economy, and poverty and inequality.
 A majority also want a commitment to debt reduction.
 Overall, students seem to be increasingly positive about the future and job prospects.

-For the fourth time, high school students from across Canada participated in the Student Budget Consultation, a national initiative aimed at engaging youth in the federal government pre-budget consultation process.
-The project was coordinated by CIVIX, with the support of the Government of Canada, Interac and the Canadian Association of Former Parliamentarians.
+For the fifth time, high school students from across the country participated in the Student Budget Consultation, a national initiative coordinated by CIVIX aimed at engaging youth in the federal government’s pre-budget consultation process.

-- Environmental protection is a key priority – 61 per cent of students believe that protecting the environment is a critical national priority and that funding should be increased.
+- Environmental protection a key priority – For the second year in a row, 60 per cent of students believe that protecting the environment is a major national priority and that funding in this area should be increased.

 To view an infographic of the results highlights, click here.

-To view the full results report, click here.
+To view the complete results report, click here.

 About the Student Budget Consultation

-The 2017 survey was conducted in partnership with Vox Pop Labs between November 2016 and March 2017.
+The 2018 Student Budget Consultation survey was conducted in partnership with Vox Pop Labs between November 2017 and February 2018.

 About the Organization

-CIVIX national registered charity dedicated to building the habits of active and engaged citizenship among young Canadians.
+CIVIX is a national registered charity dedicated to building the skills and habits of active and engaged citizenship among young Canadians.
 CIVIX provides experiential learning opportunities to help young Canadians practice their rights and responsibilities as citizens, and connect with their democratic institutions.

-Student Vote, the flagship program of CIVIX, is a parallel election for students under the voting age coinciding with official elections.
+Student Vote, the flagship program of CIVIX, is a parallel election for students under the voting age, which coincides with official elections.
 In the 2015 federal election, 922,000 elementary and secondary students cast a Student Vote ballot from approximately half of all schools in Canada.